 Care For Your Little One’s Smile

 At Luck Family Dental, we take pride in being a child-friendly office where you and your children can relax, feel safe, and get the oral care you need to keep your mouths happy and healthy.
-Dr. Luck takes an upbeat, energetic approach to every pediatric appointment, and she introduces your child to the world of dentistry with enthusiasm.
+Dr. Luck takes an upbeat, energetic approach to every appointment, and she introduces your child to the world of dentistry with enthusiasm.
 Kids of all ages enjoy every visit to our office because we make them feel good about their dental health.

 When Should My Child See The Dentist?

 Your child should see Dr. Luck for the first time when they turn one year old, or when their first tooth starts to erupt.
 Routine appointments with Dr. Luck from a young age have a number of benefits.
 Frequent visits help your child become more familiar with going to the dentist, and they enable you to develop a better doctor-patient relationship.
 Starting early at the dentist also helps Dr. Luck track your child’s oral development more effectively throughout their infancy and childhood.